 The course features major writers of the British Isles as well as lesser known authors from 1800 to the present.
 Course content may vary with repeated offerings.
-Offered even spring semesters.
+Offered spring semester of even years.

-EH 4129 Materials and Methods in English Language Arts
+EH 4229 Materials and Methods in English Language Arts

 The course focuses on the materials and methods of teaching as related to the field of English Language Arts and the purposes of education and characteristics of adolescents.
-Prerequisites: Admission into the teacher education program and concurrent enrollment in ED 4229.
+Prerequisites: Admission into the teacher education program and concurrent enrollment in ED 4129.
 Offered every spring semester.